Online Minor in Child Advocacy Studies for Helping Professions

 The most compelling reason for front-line professionals to receive advanced training in child advocacy is to ensure that child maltreatment cases are properly identified with appropriate intervention I response.
 Students will learn to recognize the signs of abuse and neglect, practice interviewing techniques, learn to effectively testify on a witness stand, conduct home visits, and plan comprehensive case studies and benefit from problem-based learning methods centered on current child maltreatment issues and research.

 Child maltreatment and welfare are important areas of overlap for many helping professionals:

 - Child protective service workers

 - Nursing and other medical professionals

 - Childhood development and education professionals

-The School of Social Work offers the CHAS program in accordance with Gunderson National Child Protection Training Center.
-Our program may be completed as a certificate (9 hours) or a minor (18 hours), and is designed to enhance practice for professionals currently working in fields that deal with child maltreatment and welfare or to help prepare students for future practice in various settings where child maltreatment is encountered.
+The School of Social Work offers the CHAS program in accordance with the Gunderson National Child Protection Training Center.
+This minor (18 hours) is designed to enhance practice for students who plan to work in fields that deal with child maltreatment and welfare or in any setting where child maltreatment is encountered.

-A key strength of the CHAS curriculum is it emphasizes experiential learning and skill-building for helping professionals that can be immediately translated into practice skills in their various work settings, making CHAS students more marketable and proficient in the areas of child advocacy and support.
+The CHAS curriculum emphasized experiential learning and skill-building for helping professionals that can be immediately translated into practice skills in their various work settings, making CHAS students more marketable and proficient in the areas of Child advocacy and support.